pixelastic/blog.pixelastic.com/README.md

 ## Todo

-- Maybe convert back all html to real markdown
 - Escape html in post titles.
 - Add syntax highlighting to all code snippets
 - Allow browsing per year, and set default folder pages